 A biopsy is done when mammograms, other imaging tests, or the physical exam finds a breast change (or abnormality) that is possibly cancer.
 A biopsy is the only way to tell if cancer is really present.

 During a biopsy, a sample of the suspicious area is removed to be looked at under a microscope, by a specialized doctor with many years of training called a pathologist.
 The pathologist sends your doctor a report that gives a diagnosis for each sample taken.
 Information in this report will be used to help manage your care.
-For information to help you understand your pathology report, see Breast Pathology on our website or call 1-800-227-2345.
+For information to help you understand your pathology report, see the Breast Pathology section of our website or call 1-800-227-2345.

 There are several types of biopsies, such as fine needle aspiration biopsy, core (large needle) biopsy, and surgical biopsy.
 Each has its pros and cons.
 The choice of which to use depends on your specific situation.
 Some of the factors your doctor will consider include how suspicious the lesion appears, how large it is, where in the breast it is located, how many lesions are present, other medical problems you might have, and your personal preferences.
 You might want to discuss the pros and cons of different biopsy types with your doctor.

-Often, after the tissue sample is removed, the doctor will place a tiny metal clip or marker at the biopsy site.
+Often, after the tissue sample is removed, the doctor will place a tiny metal clip or marker inside the breast at the biopsy site.
 The clip cannot be felt and should not cause any problems, but it is helpful in finding the area again on future mammograms and for surgery.
 Some patients who have cancer are given chemotherapy or other treatments before surgery that can shrink the tumor so much that it can’t be felt or seen on mammogram.
 The clip can be used to direct the surgeon to the area where the tumor was so the correct area of the breast can be removed.